MadTinker/swarmdesk-uml-generator/README.md

 - **React-aware:** Special handling for components
 - **Multi-project:** Analyze multiple projects in one session (TUI)

+## 📜 History & Name Origin

+**Cartogomancy** combines two mystical arts:
+- **Cartography** - The science of map-making and spatial representation
+- **Cartomancy** - The practice of divination using cards or maps

+Together, they form the mystical practice of revealing hidden structures through map divination.
+This CLI tool peers into the ethereal architecture of codebases, revealing their true form as 3D city visualizations.

+### Migration from uml-generator

+This project was formerly known as `@madnessengineering/uml-generator` (command: `swarmdesk-uml`).
+As of January 2026, it has been renamed to **Cartogomancy** to better reflect its mystical nature and to give it a standalone identity separate from SwarmDesk.

+**If you're upgrading from uml-generator:**
+- Update package name: `npm install -g @madnessengineering/cartogomancy`
+- Update command: `swarmdesk-uml` → `cartogomancy`
+- Update scripts in package.json to reference `cartogomancy.js` instead of `uml-generator.js`
+- The tool functionality remains identical - only the name has changed!

+---

 ## 🧙‍♂️ From the Mad Laboratory

-This TUI edition brings the power of SwarmDesk code visualization to your terminal.
-Experience the thrill of watching your codebase transform into data, then load it in SwarmDesk for the full 3D city experience!
+This arcane tool brings the power of SwarmDesk code visualization to your terminal.
+Experience the thrill of watching your codebase transform into mystical data structures, then load them in SwarmDesk for the full 3D city experience!

+The Mad Engineers at [Madness Interactive](https://madnessinteractive.cc) have been brewing this concoction in our digital laboratory, where code meets creativity and structure becomes art.

 ---